 The fact of the matter is that location is one of many things that determine the cost of your car insurance.
 Your age, gender, credit history, occupation, driving history, and the automobile that you insure all play a role.
 Each of these also goes into the car insurance formula used to generate your monthly premium.

 If you break down any of these categories even further, you’ll find hundreds of variables that determine different rates.
-Because the car you drive is a big factor, let’s see if we can figure out which cars are the best for cheap auto insurance rates, and which ones cost the most to insure.
+Of course, the car you drive is one big factor — and one that you can control.
+So, let’s see if we can figure out which cars are the best for cheap auto insurance rates, and which ones cost the most to insure.

 - Theft – How many of the very same car are reported stolen every year?
 The higher the number, the higher the premium you pay.

-- Durability and Safety – Car insurance carriers have hundreds of thousands of clients that insure the very same car or truck that you drive.
+- Durability and Safety – Car insurance carriers have hundreds of thousands of clients who insure the very same car or truck that you drive.
 So every time a claim is reported from someone that drives the same make and model, it provides the insurance company with more data.
 If the same problems are being reported about the same cars, then it’s going to cost more to insure that vehicle.

 - Price – When a car first hits the market, data is at a premium and no claims have been filed, so the insurance companies are in the dark.
 Basically, the higher the price, the higher the premium.

 - Performance – Can your car go from zero to 220 faster than my cholesterol?
 If so, then you can expect to pay top dollar to insure it.

 - Repair Costs – The more expensive your car is to fix, the higher your insurance premium and vice versa.
 Typically a luxury car is more than twice as expensive to fix; a primary reason why luxury cars are so expensive to insure.